-2) Try to tighten the packing nut as your first attempt to fixing the leak.
+- Try to tighten the packing nut as your first attempt to fix the leak.

-4) Use a pair of needle nose pliers to remove any of the old packing material inside the valve - this is usually more common in older bibs.
-Newer hose bibs will have rubber o-rings.
+- Use a pair of needle nose pliers to remove any of the old packing material inside the valve – this is usually more common in older bibs.
+Newer hose bibs will have rubber O-rings.

-Generally, we propose two options for our customers: repair the leaking hose bib or install a brand new hose bib.
+Generally, we propose two options for our customers: repair the leaking hose bib or install a brand-new hose bib.
 If we repair your hose bib, we will determine what is causing the leak.
-There's a chance we need to replace the packing nut, main washer, or the spigot.
-If your hose bib isn't fixable through a simple repair, we will propose replacing your outdoor faucet.
+There’s a chance we need to replace the packing nut, main washer, or spigot.
+If your hose bib isn’t fixable through a simple repair, we will propose replacing your outdoor faucet.

 While you have a plumber at your house, ask him to inspect any other outdoor faucets to check for leaks.
 Save yourself the additional trip fee and get everything fixed all at once so you can enjoy those summer days running through the sprinkler, gardening, and enjoying your beautiful green grass.

-If you'd like more information on options and pricing for fixing your leaking hose bib, call our friendly office staff at (317) 900-4513 or email us at firstname.lastname@example.org.
+For more information on options and pricing for fixing your leaking hose bib, call our Hope Plumbing at (317) 751-9004 or contact us online!